- April 17, 2018

 - Category: Blog, Health & Wellness, Lifestyle

-6: Mt Si–Snow and Ice are Never Nice
+Hike 6: Mount Si (Snow and Ice are Never Nice)

 It was blindingly bright, adjusting your eyes up there was a bit tricky, but it was beyond gorgeous with all the snow covered trees and hill tops around you and in the distance.
-After taking a million photos because Drew couldn’t open his eyes we began the dangerous slide back down the mountain.
+After taking a million photos (because Drew couldn’t figure out how to open his eyes) we began the dangerous slide back down Mount Si.
 We learned very quickly you had to almost run down the mountain because stopping would make you slide more.
 So we hugged the inside lane and fell a couple times, but just skied our way down.
-My advice–BUY POLES/SPIKES to have with you anytime between November-April.
-You never know with snow and ice anymore–better to be safer.
-We made it through the 8 miles of snow, ice, and switchbacks managing to only fall once.
-Hike #6–8 miles.

-7: Wallace Falls State Park–Chasing Waterfalls and Lakes
+Hike 7: Wallace Falls State Park (Chasing Waterfalls and Lakes)

 Latest posts by Taylor Shimizu (see all)